optimalMachine/optimalMachine/README.md

   <a href="https://github.com/optimalMachine/landingPage" target="_blank">Net Ninja Pro Github source code</a>

-- 2. Tinder clone (A tinder-clone web app exactly performs like the real Tinder.
+- 2. Tinder clone (A Tinder clone web app exactly performs like the real Tinder.
 Will be updated soon.)